Retatrutide Clinical Results 2026: From 24% to 28.7% Weight Loss

 TRIUMPH-4: Beyond Weight Loss

-Participants experienced substantial pain reduction measured by the WOMAC (Western Ontario and McMaster Universities Arthritis Index) scale:
+Participants experienced substantial pain reduction on the WOMAC scale:

 • Pain subscale: Improved 44 points vs. 13 points placebo